mathias-caillard/map-matching/README.md

 ![Map-Matching Example2](output_example_2.png)

 Though, it's not perfect, as it doesn't entirely conver all the actual running path.
-Also the model predicts some wrong states (but close):
+Also the model predicts some wrong (but close) states:

 ![Map-Matching Example3](output_example_3.png)